 Then during the 1950s, a German educational version of the Lotto game was designed to teach children multiplication.
 Other educational Lotto games enhanced spelling, animal and history curriculums.

 In 1929, Edwin S. Lowe, a toy salesman from New York, is historically known as the inventor of today’s American Bingo.
-Lowe discovered a variation of Lotto called beano at a country carnival near Jacksonville, Ga.
+He discovered a variation of Lotto called beano at a country carnival near Jacksonville, Ga.
 Lowe watched as a pitchman would draw a wooden disc from an old cigar box and call out the number.
 If a player had the number on their card, the player would cover the space with a bean.
 Once someone covered an entire row (horizontally, vertically or diagonally) with beans, that player would shout “beano!” and was declared the winner.

 Popularizing the game, Lowe brought beano back to New York and played with friends using dried beans, a rubber stamp for numbering and cardboard.
 Played with just as much excitement as in the carnival tent, beano was a big hit.
 One player excitedly shouted “bingo!” instead of “beano!” once she completed a row on her card—and the game of bingo was born.

 As Bingo became a widespread gaming phenomenon, a priest from Pennsylvania approached Lowe about using bingo to help alleviate the church of its financial troubles.
-The only problem was that using several of Lowe’s bingo sets produced too many winners, which led to the idea of transforming the game on a larger scale with more combinations of numbers to accommodate a fundraising capacity.
+The only problem was that using several of Lowe’s bingo sets produced too many winners.
+This led to the idea of transforming the game on a larger scale with more combinations of numbers to accommodate a fundraising capacity.
 Lowe partnered with Carl Leffler, a mathematics professor at Columbia University, to develop 6,000 new and non-repeating bingo cards.
 The church of Wilkes-Barre successfully used the extensive card collection for its fundraising efforts.

 Thereafter Lowe published a bingo “Instructional Manual” and bingo-absorbing monthly newsletter “The Blotter” that had 37,000 subscribers, according to StrangeLife.com’s “Origins of Bingo” page.
 Lowe played a hand in creating a classic gaming perennial that once was once played by 60,000 players in the New York’s Teaneck Armony.
 Known as the biggest bingo game in history, this game gave away 10 cars to the winners.